securitybunker/databunker.org/content/home/definitions/user-profile-storage/index.md

 **Databunker** is a special encrypted database for sensitive personal records and **Personally Identifiable Information** (**PII**).

-Since the GDPR has not made **data encryption** a mandatory method for imposing data security, not implementing data encryption is not a violation of GDPR compliance.
+Since GDPR does not explicitly require **data encryption** to ensure data security, the lack of data encryption is not a violation of GDPR compliance.

-However, **data breaches** are a common occurrence, specifically with such a thriving cybercriminal landscape.
+However, **data breaches** are a widespread problem, especially in such a thriving cybercriminal landscape.

-Amidst this, **any organization falling victim to a data breach might be able to avoid GDPR fines if it implements data protection through encryption**.
+In light of this, organizations that fall victim to a data breach may potentially mitigate GDPR fines by implementing data protection measures such as **encryption**.

-Upon an **API request** to create a new user record, Databunker performs the following operations:

-- Request sanity check and access validation check.
-- Normalize email address, phone number, login name.
-- Strict **user schema** validation if the schema is defined in the configuration.
-Generate an error if some fields are missing or error.
-- Securely encode email address, phone number, login name.
-- Check for duplicate email, phone, and login records.
-Generate an error in case of duplicates found.
-- Random generation of a **user UUID token** to be used as the main user index.
-- Encrypt the whole user JSON and save it in the backend database (MySQL, PostgreSQL, SQLite).
-- Return user token (UUID generated before) to the API caller.

-Now, when Databunker returns a **user token**, you can store it in your existing database instead of storing personal records in clear text (PII).

-This **customer token** is basically a user **pseudonymised identity**.
+Databunker was built to prevent sensitive records exposure via **SQL injection** and **unfiltered GraphQL queries**.
+Every user record stored in Databunker is encrypted.

+Instead of talking to Databunker using SQL, your backend will have to call an API function to retrieve specific user details.
+It is similar to any NoSQL database API.
+You can only lookup user records if you know his **email address**, **phone number** or **unique token id**.

+By default, Databunker does not allow user records enumeration.
+This API call is disabled by default.
+Databunker encrypts customer records and builds a secure search index for quick user lookup (i.e. using email, token, etc…).

 ![Pseudonymized identity](/img/pseudonymized-identity.png)

-Afterward, you can query the Databunker service using the **user token** to receive user personal data, saving the audit trail.
-You can also perform user record lookup using the **email address**, **login name**, or **phone number**.